Admission as an Exchange Student

 - TOEIC Speaking and Writing: minimum score of: 160 pts for Speaking and 150 pts for Writing

-We do accept some English tests from Language Centers from home universities however, we need to see the test to evaluate it.
+We do also accept some English tests from Language Centers from home universities however, we need to see the test to evaluate it.
 Please note that we do not accept self-evaluation documents or signed assessments/confirmations of English proficiency from academic staff or other individuals

 Countries exempted from English skills requirements: